madhavbharuletech/data-analytics-portfolio/Retail-Sales-Analysis/README.md

 ### ⏱️ Time Trends
 - Strong growth from 2017–2018
 - Increasing order volume each year
 - Peak demand in Q4
+- Slight dip in sales in 2016.
+Need More data and inputs from Statehokders for analysing the drop in Sales

 ### 🌎 Regional Insights
 - West region is the highest revenue contributor
 - South region shows consistent underperformance
+- Large Revenue contribution for three states(CA, NY, TX) poses Geometric Concentration Risk

 ### 📦 Product Insights
 - Technology is the primary revenue driver